Updated Lineup For AEW Revolution 2026 | PWMania - Wrestling News

-After Saturday night’s episode of AEW Collision, the company announced an updated lineup for next month’s 2026 Revolution Pay-Per-View (PPV).
+After last night’s episode of AEW Dynamite, the company announced an updated lineup for next weekend’s 2026 Revolution Pay-Per-View (PPV).

-Bandido will compete against Andrade El Idolo from the Don Callis Family in a singles match.

-Previously announced for the event, AEW World Champion MJF will defend his title against “Hangman” Adam Page in a Texas Deathmatch.
-The stipulation for this match states that if Page loses, he will be unable to compete for the World Title again.
+Previously announced for the event is AEW World Champion MJF, who will defend his title against “Hangman” Adam Page in a Texas Deathmatch.
+The stipulation for this match states that if Page loses, he will not be able to compete for the World Title again.

 Finally, Jon Moxley, the AEW Continental Champion from The Death Riders, will defend his title against Konosuke Takeshita, known as “The Alpha” from the Don Callis Family, in a No Time Limit Match.